gabbythecoder/image-gallery/README.md

 * 🏹 Add ARIA elements to improve accessibility, such as aria-label, aria-live, and other relevant attributes.
 * 🏹 Implement key bindings for buttons to enhance navigation, such as using arrow keys to switch between images. ✅

+## Resources

+### Images
+All images used in this project was from Unsplash.
+I have referenced them below:
+*

 ## Reflection

 Required